-To be included in the lottery for the following school year, applications must be submitted between October 1 and the deadline established for February 2024.
-Any applications received after the established deadline in February will be added to the waitlist, post lottery, in the order in which they are received.
-The lottery date for March 2024 for the 2023-24 school year will be announced and communicated via the KIPP Texas website (www.kipptexas.org) by October 1, 2023.
+To be included in the lottery for the following school year, applications must be submitted between October 1 and the deadline held a week before lottery date.
+Any applications received after the established deadline will be added to the waitlist, post lottery, in the order in which they are received.
+The lottery date for February-2025 for the 2025-26 school year will be announced and communicated via the KIPP Texas website (www.kipptexas.org) by October 1, 2024.

-Applications for the current school year are always accepted at any time and encouraged.
+Applications for the current school year are always accepted at any time.
 They will be added to the waitlist in the order in which they are received.

-Former Students: If a former KIPP Texas student wants to return for the current or following school year, their parent/guardian must submit an application.
+Former Students: If a former KIPP Texas student wants to return for the current or following school year, their parent/guardian must submit an application and complete the registration as a new student.
 If they apply before the lottery deadline, the application will go through the lottery process.
 If they apply after the lottery deadline, their application will be added to the waitlist in the order it was received.
 Their applications will be treated the same as any other application and will follow the same policies and procedures.
+Former KIPP Texas students do not receive priority in our lottery process.

 Expelled Students: If a former student was expelled from KIPP Texas and wants to return for the current or following school year following the period of expulsion, their parent/guardian must submit a new application.
 If they apply before the lottery deadline, the application will go through the lottery.
 For all expelled students who are pre-offered a seat (status before communication to families), their offer will be placed in rescind status.
 Their SchoolMint account will include a note stating their expulsion time period and that the family can reapply on the expulsion or removal end date.
 When their expulsion time concludes, if the family is interested in returning, in addition to reapplying through the lottery process, they should notify the school by calling the front office and attending a restorative meeting with key school personnel.
-Similar to any former student, the family can then submit a new application.
-It will be placed in the order in which it is received.
+Similar to any former student, the family can then submit a new application, it will be placed in the order in which it is received.